-- Full depth with price and displayed quantity of every active order and quote resting in the order book, including indicative quotes. - Series of order event information including executions to track life of an order or quote. - Two-sided quotes are identified separately. - Undisclosed orders, the hidden part of reserve orders are not published. - MPID, if configured.
-If pre-trade anonymity is configured, for the respective market, no member information is published in the order book.
+- Full depth with price and displayed quantity of every active order and quote resting in the order book, including indicative quotes. - Series of order event information including executions to track life of an order or quote. - Two-sided quotes are identified separately. - Undisclosed orders, the hidden part of reserve orders and inactive on-open/on-close orders are not published. - MPID, if configured.
+If pre-trade anonymity is configured, for the respective market, no member information is published in the orderbook.